hanreev/types-ol/README.md

-This project contains TypeScript definition for [OpenLayers](https://openlayers.org/) `v6.1.1` that includes all documented API and protected class members and methods.
+This project contains TypeScript definition for [OpenLayers](https://openlayers.org/) `v6.2.1` that includes all documented API and protected class members and methods.
 Check `v5.3.x` branch for [OpenLayers](https://openlayers.org/) `v5.3.x` definitions.

-## OpenLayers v6 Progress

-### TODO
-- Fix Generic Types

 ## Installation